 All early years settings that care for children from birth to five, including reception children at school, are required to follow the EYFS.
 This curriculum focuses heavily on the importance of play, with the children being interested and excited to learn being a key factor.

 At Hearts and Minds we complete ‘in the moment’ planning systems, allowing the children’s learning to be closely monitored and supported so that next steps for learning are quickly identified and smoothly completed within a short period of time.
 The EYFS splits children’s learning into 7 areas, three of which are prime and four of which are specific.
+Each child is allocated a Key Worker and a Buddy who undertake observations and plan focused activities to enhance their learning.

 Prime Areas of Learning